 Likewise, WhitBit’s Kitchen’s White Christmas Sangria recipe includes pears and apples and tops off the festive punch with jicama.

-Step four: Swap out the brandy.
+Step Four: Swap Out the Brandy

 The red wine-brandy combo in sangria isn’t strict—especially if you’re looking for a different approach to the drink.
-Flavour & Savour’s Cranberry Apple Cider Sangria actually requires Triple Sec or another orange liqueur instead of brandy, so this is proof that rules were made to be broken.
-In the name of a wintery punch, we’re willing to let a few things slide.
+Flavour & Savour’s Cranberry Apple Cider Sangria recipe actually requires Triple Sec or another orange liqueur instead of brandy, so this is proof that rules were made to be broken.
+In the name of a wintry punch, we’re willing to let a few things slide.

 Get our Spiced Cranberry Sangria recipe.